The AES Corporation (AES)

 The AES Corporation is a global power generation and utility company.
 It owns and operates a diverse portfolio of power plants that generate electricity from various fuel sources, including coal, gas, hydro, wind, solar, and biomass.
 AES sells this electricity to utilities, industrial users, and other intermediaries.
 Additionally, AES owns and operates utilities that distribute electricity to end-users in residential, commercial, industrial, and governmental sectors.
 The company is increasingly focused on renewable energy and energy storage solutions to meet the growing demand for clean and reliable power.

-Is AES stock a good buy?
+Is AES stock worth researching?

 What are the main risks for AES?